nico-barbas/lily/README.md

 # Lily, a small scripting language

+:warning: This project is still in early development :warning:

 A small scripting language somewhere between Lua and Pascal, with some inspiration from Ada.

 ```lua